welpo/tabi/content/blog/mastering-tabi-settings/index.md

 To enable comments on an individual page, set the name of the system you want to enable to `true` in the front matter.
 For example, `utterances = true`.

 To enable a system globally (on all pages), set `enabled_for_all_posts = true` in the correct section of your `config.toml` (e.g. inside `[extra.giscus]`).

+If you have enabled a system globally, but want to disable it on a specific page, set the name of the system to `false` in the front matter of that page.
+For example, `utterances = false`.

 Read [the docs](/blog/comments/) for more information on the available systems and their setup.